 If you’re a chain smoker or if you’re sleep-deprived, you stand to aggravate your hair condition.
 Using natural hair care products may also be the saving grace for hair that has started to break and fall out.
 After shampooing, use a wide-toothed comb to remove tangles in still-damp hair.

-Other home remedies for hair fall that can be applied on the scalp are aloe gel (apart from drinking aloe juice); jojoba oil; rosemary (one part mixed with two parts almond oil); and juice of coriander, among others.
+Other home remedies for hair fall that can be applied on the scalp are aloe vera gel (apart from drinking aloe juice); jojoba oil; rosemary (one part mixed with two parts almond oil); and juice of coriander, among others.
 Neem leaves, boiled in water, then allowed to cool, can also be used to wash the hair.
 The other approach is to mix the neem oil with coconut oil then massage in the scalp.

 If you love lemons, you can deal with hair fall simply by adding some freshly squeezed lemon juice to your water.
 Including lemons – high in vitamin C — in your diet on a daily basis will help stimulate the scalp, improve hair quality, and prevent hair fall/loss.